You have an amazing product and a website. You might even be blessed by word of mouth on social media. But why aren’t customers buying your product?

 Behavior: How are customers moving around on your website?
 How long are they staying?
 What does their behavior tell you about their needs?

-Conversion Path: Where and how are your customers finding you?
+Conversion Funnel: Where and how are your customers finding you?
 Once on your site, which pages are they visiting prior to converting?

 Tracking this behavior data is key.
 Solutions like Lucky Orange track visitor behavior to help you determine where customers are in their shopping journey, and where you can improve your site to increase conversions.